sellout/dredd/README.md

 {-# options_ghc -F -pgmF lawmaster #-}
 ```

+The [test output](data/test-dredd.log) is just that from hedgehog-classes, but here you get all those property tests from a couple [small](test-lib/My/Test/Mod.hs) [modules](test-lib/My/Test/ModF.hs).

 ### NOTE

 To test this package, it's necessary to do `cabal install && cabal test` because